-20.1 No mouth GUARDS no Play!

-20.2 All Small Sticks grades will be played on a round robin basis.
+- 20.1.
+Strictly 'NO MOUTH GUARDS NO PLAY!' - 20.2.
+All Small Sticks grades will be played on a round robin basis.

 When necessary, grades will be divided into pools of evenly numbered teams.
 These pools will be graded from the strongest downwards and we will endeavour to have these pools evenly matched.
-Where possible all small sticks grades will be played on the turf.

-- Grading games may be played up to a maximum of 4 weeks or there could be 2 or 3 grading games on the first day (or two) of competition.
-The JMC grading committee will determine the appropriate format for grading teams into a pool within a competition. - Where a competition plays a full round, then is split into two or more pools.
-The points accumulated in the grading round shall be carried through only from games involving teams from the pool you are placed into, where possible there will be an even number of teams in each grade

-- While we recommend that there be a minimum of two completed rounds, we realise that this may not be possible in some seasons.
+Where possible all small sticks grades will be played on the turf. - 20.3.
+Grading games may be played up to a maximum of 4 weeks or there could be 2 or 3 grading games on the first day (or two) of competition.
+The JMC grading committee will determine the appropriate format for grading teams into a pool within a competition. - 20.4.
+Where a competition plays a full round, then is split into two or more pools.
+The points accumulated in the grading round shall be carried through only from games involving teams from the pool you are placed into, where possible there will be an even number of teams in each grade. - 20.5.
+While we recommend that there be a minimum of two completed rounds, we realise that this may not be possible in some seasons.
 Teams will be informed prior to the competition starting (by the draw steward) what rounds count to finding a competition winner and what are non-competition.
-If more than 2 rounds are to be played the number of rounds will be indicated by the Draw Steward. - When the number of teams in each competition is known, and if non-competitive games are to be held, the draw steward will endeavour to balance these at the start and end of the season, and ensure teams are advised of which games are non-competitive. - 20.7 Points will be kept in all grades (Mini Sticks & Mini Sticks Development grades scores will be used by the Grading Committee when looking at a team re-grade) - 20.8 Points will be awarded
+If more than 2 rounds are to be played the number of rounds will be indicated by the Draw Steward.

+- 20.6.
+When the number of teams in each competition is known, and if non-competitive games are to be held, the draw steward will endeavour to balance these at the start and end of the season, and ensure teams are advised of which games are non-competitive. - 20.7.
+Points will be kept in all grades (Mini Sticks & Mini Sticks Development grades scores will be used by the Grading Committee when looking at a team re-grade) - 20.8.
+Points will be awarded: